Frequently Asked Questions and Answers

 What is the average amount of health care experience of a qualified applicant?

-500 hours are required; the successful candidate typically has 1,000 hours or more.
-Candidates have worked as one of the following: emergency medical technician, licensed vocational nurse, medical technologist, military medical corpsman, paramedic, psychiatric technician, radiology technician, respiratory therapist, health educator, registered nurse, medical assistant (back office) or surgical tech.
+1,000 hours are required.
+To gain hours, candidates typically work in one of the following positions: emergency medical technician, licensed vocational nurse, medical technologist, military medical corpsman, paramedic, psychiatric technician, radiology technician, respiratory therapist, health educator, registered nurse, medical assistant (back office) or surgical tech.
 Other health care experience is equally acceptable as long as the clinical experience is hands-on in nature.
 It is important that PA applicants are familiar with medical care environments.
 Direct patient interaction and care is strongly encouraged.

 Do you offer any tools for me to assessment my chances at gaining acceptance to this program?